Last updated 11/03/2022

-Many prospective students considering a career pivot to a tech-based field should ask, “How long is a coding bootcamp?”
+Prospective students considering a career in a tech-based field should ask, “How long is a coding bootcamp?”
 The answer depends on the type of coding bootcamp.
-The general consensus, according to NerdWallet, is that the average length of a coding bootcamp is about 15 weeks; however, programs can vary from six weeks to seven months.
-Depending on the track of the program chosen, the weekly time commitment can range from between five and 10 hours to a full 40 hours per week.
+According to NerdWallet, is the average length of a coding bootcamp is about 15 weeks full-time; however, programs can vary from six weeks to seven months and in a range of schedules.
+Depending on the track of the program chosen, the weekly time commitment can range anywhere between 3 and 10 hours to a full 40.

 Students who prefer the face-to-face approach to learning and want to continue working while they study should pursue an in-person, part-time program.
 Others may live too far away to attend classes in person and need to make a career pivot as quickly as possible.
 In this case, an online, full-time program may be the best fit.
 Still, others who possess some technical expertise, and discipline may prefer a self-paced program, however, some prospective students may need the support of live online or in-person instruction to keep them accountable.